All Products

 image

 5. Click Next.
-On the Select Migration Objects page, select the migration objects of the current data migration task.
+On the Select Migration Objects page, specify migration objects for the data migration task.

 Important